-Recommendations for Schools
+PRE-TRAVEL PLANNING: Recommendations for Schools

-Communication and transparency between schools/group leaders and tour operator regarding health and safety is more imperative than ever during this time.
+Communication and transparency between schools/group leaders and tour operator regarding health and safety is more imperative than ever.
 It is important for schools/groups to understand there is a shared responsibility to mitigate the spread of germs and ensure a safe environment, as much as possible, while on tour.